State Guide 8 min read

 Pennsylvania requires completion of a state-approved notary education course before you can apply.
 The course covers notary laws, proper procedures, and the specific responsibilities of notaries in Pennsylvania.

-This isn't something you can breeze through in an hour over lunch.
-The course is designed to give you a real working knowledge of Pennsylvania's notary statutes, so you'll understand exactly what you can and cannot do.
-You'll learn about acceptable forms of identification, how to handle different types of notarial acts, and the record-keeping practices that keep you protected.
-Budget a few hours for this, and take notes β you'll need them for the exam.
+This isn’t something you can breeze through in an hour over lunch.
+The course is designed to give you a real working knowledge of Pennsylvania’s notary statutes, so you’ll understand exactly what you can and cannot do.
+You’ll learn about acceptable forms of identification, how to handle different types of notarial acts, and the record-keeping practices that keep you protected.
+Budget a few hours for this, and take notes — you’ll need them for the exam.

 Step 2: Pass the Notary Exam